irfanhakim-as/linux-wiki/topics/alacritty.md

 1. [Install](yay.md#install) `alacritty`, `tmux`, and `wmctrl` using `yay`.

+2. Set Alacritty as the [default Terminal emulator](plasma-desktop.md#application-types).

-2. Set a custom shortcut to launch Alacritty:
+3. Set a custom shortcut to launch Alacritty:

     > [!IMPORTANT]
     > This step may not work or be applicable if you are using `Wayland` instead of `X11` as your graphics platform.